IVRPowers/blog/content/post/trends/2018-customer-experience.md

 ------------
 ###### Photo Source: Pexels.
 Creative Commons

-#	Companies must recognize CX as a key competitive differentiator and make sweeping changes in the Channels to keep up this year.
+#	Companies must recognize CX as a key competitive differentiator and make sweeping changes in Channels to keep up this year.
 ---

 In the last years, **digital technologies have changed the way we work and relate to each other.** These changes have also impacted on customers’ expectations.
 Clients increasingly demand a more personalized, accessible and comfortable attention.